One of the newer buzzwords: Digital Transformation.

-One massive database that can handle data from multiple sources and utilize logic, which can process large data volumes in an unseen speed.
+One massive database that can handle data from multiple sources and utilise logic, which can process large data volumes in an unseen speed.

-The user interface will be customized to specific roles and will utilize logic specific to that role.
-This means a backbone ERP/CRM system that manages base processes can be specialized to processes needed for any relevant work stream.
+The user interface will be customized to specific roles and will utilise logic specific to that role.
+This means a backbone ERP/CRM system that manages base processes can be specialised to processes needed for any relevant work stream.

 Here’s an example: A warehouse worker needs real-time information available regarding what to pick, where to pick from, and so on.